marcgeurts/checker/docs/tasks/codeception.md

 *Default: false*

-This option specify if will show debug and scenario output.
+This option specify if will enable debug mode.

 ### coverage